TidianiAmada/NeOn-GPTAquaDivaOntology/README.md

 - File Directory:

-## Overview of our proposed methodology to extend the NeOn-GPT pipeline for more complicated domains
+## Overview of our methodology
   <img src="https://i.ibb.co/3MTrs6c/methodology-1.png" />

+Overview of our proposed methodology to extend the NeOn-GPT pipeline for ontology learning to suite more complicated domains such as life science domains.

 ## NeOn-GPT workflow for AquaDive Ontology